6 Tips to Help You Plan a Budget Friendly Summer Trip to Europe

-My childhood friends, Carolina and Maritza, and I attended college outside of our hometown, NYC.
-After college we all returned home and enjoyed two years of adventures together.
-Following those two years, I moved to North Carolina to attend graduate school, while they all stayed in NYC to study and work.
-During that period, I probably saw them a handful of times :insert crying face emoji: so we were in serious need of some quality time.
-In May 2015, Carolina and Maritza, and I graduated from graduate school, and Frances was taking off in her self-started social media consultancy.
-We decided that we turnt up so much domestically over the years, that now was the time to take our turnt up talents abroad to celebrate our accomplishments.
-Besides Frances, no one had a permanent job secured after graduation (because life) so we wanted this trip to be as cost-efficient as possible.
+My childhood friends and I attended college outside of our hometown, NYC.
+After college, we all returned home and enjoyed two years of adventures together.
+Following those two years, I moved to North Carolina to attend graduate school while they all stayed in NYC to study and work.
+I probably saw them a handful of times during that period, so we desperately needed some quality time.

-Secure cheap tickets.
 Use the resources available to you.
-E.g. KAYAK’s Price Tracker!
-Once we decided our travel dates, we set up a price alert on Kayak.com six months prior to those dates.
+E.g., KAYAK’s Price Tracker!
+Once we decided on our travel dates, we set up a price alert on Kayak.com six months before those dates.
 We booked after a month of tracking.
 We flew from JFK to Valencia with AirEuropa.
-In economy class, meals weren’t free and there were no TVs.
-Luckily we ate before and slept through the flight .
+In economy class, meals weren’t free, and there were no TVs.
+Luckily, we ate before and slept through the flight.
 On the way back, we flew from Amsterdam to NYC with Iceland Air.
 They had TVs and fed us.

-In my experience, plane tickets for international flights are always at least $75-100 cheaper on my iPad or iPhone compared to on my computer.
+In my experience, plane tickets for international flights are always at least $75-100 cheaper on my iPad or iPhone than on my computer.

 Use local transportation

 Traveling in a group of four made taxi rides less expensive.
-Sometimes taxis are absolutely the only option, like the time we went straight to the airport after our last night of partying in Valencia.
-However, most of the time we took local buses, trolleys, and trains, which were affordable (local transportation can cost about $5 per day).
-But, walking is the best mode of transportation because it’s free and you stumble upon places you wouldn’t have seen otherwise!
+Sometimes taxis are the only option, like when we went straight to the airport after our last night of partying in Valencia.
+However, we took local buses, trolleys, and trains, which were affordable (local transportation can cost about $5 per day).
+But walking is the best mode of transportation because it’s free and you stumble upon places you wouldn’t have seen otherwise!

 Total Transportation Costs: $1,256

-Use Air BnB.
-We thoroughly enjoyed our Air BnB experiences because we got a more authentic feel of the cities we travelled to.
-Most Air BnBs provide towels and amenities, so that’s a few less things you have to worry about packing.
-Our criteria for selecting our places was that it was no more than 30 minutes away from the airport and it was in an area that was close to main city attractions.
+We thoroughly enjoyed our Air BnB experiences because we got a more authentic feel of the cities we traveled to.
+Most Airbnbs provide towels and amenities, so there are fewer things you have to worry about packing.
+Our criteria for selecting our places was that it was no more than 30 minutes away from the airport and was close to main city attractions.

 Total Housing Costs: $400

-Be flexible.
-Prior to arriving in Milan, we had planned on taking a day trip to Lake Como, but our Air BnB host advised us against going as the weather was very crappy that day.
-We decided to be flexible, packed our lunch, and headed to Milano Centrale Railroad Station (their main railroad station) to randomly choose a day-trip destination.
-We decided to go to Lugano, Switzerland because it was only an 1 hour and 47 minute train ride and it cost $25 round trip!
-We ate our lunch right in front of the serene Lago di Lugano and had some delicious gelato.
+Before arriving in Milan, we had planned on taking a day trip to Lake Como, but our Air BnB host advised us against going as the weather was very crappy that day.
+We decided to be flexible, packed our lunch, and headed to Milano Centrale Railroad Station (their central railroad station) to randomly choose a day-trip destination.
+We decided to go to Lugano, Switzerland, because it was only a 1 hour and 47-minute train ride, and it cost $25 for a round trip!
+We ate lunch before the serene Lago di Lugano and had some delicious gelato.

-The total costs for flights, housing accommodations, and local travel was $1,631.
+The total cost for flights, housing accommodations, and local travel was $1,631.
 We spent about $300 eating out, buying souvenirs, and other activities.

 Here’s a recap on how to make this happen: